Baseball’s 10 Greatest Season Performances by a Pitcher—Revised

 Although Maddux, oddly, was something of a postseason washout with a career 11-14 record, he was on target for the Braves in October of 1995—winning three of four decisions with a 2.84 ERA.
 As Maddux went, so went the Braves; they won their only world championship amid 15 years of first-place dominance.

 16 wins, 6 losses, 1.56 earned run average

 The 1994 season was simply magical before the owners and players ganged up to kill it with a crippling work stoppage two-thirds of the way through the regular season schedule.
-While most eyes were focused on Tony Gwynn’s pursuit of the .400 barrier and the legitimate assault on Roger Maris’ then-season record of 61 home runs by numerous players, what was equally impressive—if not equally hyped—was the staggering effort of Maddux, who was effortlessly stiff-arming baseball’s growing tide of offense as the Steroid Era began to take hold.
+While most eyes were focused on Tony Gwynn’s pursuit of the .400 barrier and the legitimate assault on Roger Maris’ then-season record of 61 home runs by numerous players, what was equally impressive—if not equally hyped—was the staggering effort of Maddux, who effortlessly stiff-armed baseball’s growing tide of offense as the Steroid Era began to bloom full flower.

 In his second year with the Braves after spending his first seven with the Chicago Cubs, Maddux grew more superhuman by the start; over his last eight outings before the strike, he produced an exceptional 0.93 ERA.
 Even when he was off, he was still on; in a June 1 game at San Francisco, Maddux walked a career-high six batters unintentionally—and still threw eight shutout innings against Barry Bonds, Matt Williams and the rest of the Giants.